MyCare Advantage offers Canadians an unprecedented health insurance benefit featuring medical expertise from Top North American Healthcare Facilities.

 Serious illness can strike at any time.

-When faced with serious illness it is important to have access to credible knowledge and expertise, information about all possible treatment options, and the ability to receive timely treatment.
-Mayo Clinic has been recognized globally for many decades as a center of health care excellence.
-Mayo Clinic’s physicians and care team represent all medical specialties and work together in the best interests of the patient.
+When faced with a serious illness it is important to have access to credible knowledge and expertise, information about all possible treatment options, and the ability to receive timely treatment.

-The process may also involve collaboration with your Canadian physicians, coordinated through MyCare Insurance Program’s medical director.
-MyCare Insurance Program intends to relieve some of the stress when dealing with a serious illness and provides Canadians with a complete picture of the medical options available to them through the MyCare Insurance Program.
+The process may also involve collaboration with your Canadian physicians, coordinated through MyCare's medical director.
+MyCare Advantage intends to relieve some of the stress when dealing with a Serious illness and provides Canadians with a complete picture of the medical options available to them through the MyCare Insurance Program.

-The intent of the MyCare Insurance Program is to provide the Insured Person access to Mayo Clinic expertise for medical opinions and medical services and/or treatment for a serious illness or a major orthopedic concern, which occurs or is diagnosed after the inception date of the Policy.
+The intent of MyCare Advantage is to provide the Insured Person access to Top North American Healthcare Facilities expertise for medical opinions and medical services and/or treatment for a serious illness or a major orthopaedic concern, which occurs or is diagnosed after the inception date of the Policy.